 From Adewale Sanyaolu, Houston Texas

-Nigeria, the 9th largest gas producing nation in the world, has lost $850 million to gas flaring in just one year, 2015, the Department of Petroleum Resources (DPR) has said
+Nigeria, the 9th largest gas producing nation in the world lost $850 million to gas flare in 2015, the Department of Petroleum Resources (DPR) has said

-Its Deputy Director and Head upstream, Mrs. Pat Maseli, gave the shocking revelation at the 10th Annual sub-Saharan Africa Oil and Gas Conference in Houston Texas at the weekend.
+Deputy Director and Head upstream, DPR, Mrs. Pat Maseli gave the shocking revelation at the 10th Annual Sub-Saharan Africa Oil and Gas Conference in Houston Texas at the weekend.

 She explained that the development equally led to a loss of 3500 mega watts of electricity generation and about $400 million carbon credit value.

 On the other hand, she stated that 55 million Barrels of Oil Equivalent (BOE) was lost and 25 million tons of carbon dioxide emitted.
 Although, she said the country is recording decline, but the scale of gas flaring is still worrisome.

 With almost 8 billion cubic meters of gas flared annually according to satellite data, Nigeria is the seventh-largest gas flarer in the world.
 At the same time approximately 75 million Nigerians lack access to electricity.

 In recent years, Nigeria has shown significant progress, reducing gas flaring by about 2 billion cubic meters from 2012 to 2015.